swisd/Micro-C/syntax.md

 let y = add( b * add(x) ) where add(a) = { a + 10 };
 ```

-it can also define multiple single-arg functions per line.
+`where` can also be used to define multiple single-arg functions per line.
 It can acess local variables upon closure of the function, but they must be static.
 ```c

 let x = 10;